 This does not need to be expensive or complex, just well thought out!
-As we said above, to get the best from everything from layout lighting through point/turnout control and to ensure the best performance for DCC system and locomotives, it is important that you plan ahead and do not share a power supply between track needs and accessories:
+As we said previously, to get the best from everything from layout lighting through point/turnout control and to ensure the best performance for DCC system and locomotives, it is important that you plan ahead and do not share a power supply between track needs and accessories.

-So...
-Why shouldn't you save time & money by wiring to common power sources or share things like track power if you have a high current DCC system?
+So, why shouldn't you save time and money by wiring to common power sources or share things like track power if you have a high current DCC system?
 There are several reasons, all important:

-(1) You should be careful to maintain the ability to separately trace and maintain wiring:

-As a layout grows, even though DCC itself requires relatively simple wiring and the total quantity of wires needed for track will remain relatively small, you will soon add wires for turnout / point motors, signals, lighting around the layout, and operating accessories etc.

-Even though a single light may need only 2 wires, ten of them will need 20.
-A turnout motor may need only 3, but ten of them will need 30....
-And it goes on.
-Before long you have looms of wires of various colours, and it becomes a blur.
-How hard will it be to separate and work on them logically and systematically after a few months?

-(2) It is important to keep the ability to simply and logically troubleshoot problems

-Its clear from this that if they are all added to the one main supply, then not only will loading increase, it will become nearly impossible to troubleshoot.
-Imagine if a fault in a simple light that you may not notice has failed creates a short circuit that will shut down the whole layout.
-How would you ever find it?

-Therefore, you should do TWO things.
-Create a logical set of "Power districts" so you can turn off specific parts of the layout for troubleshooting and also make sure that accessories are powered by their own power supply....or via their own booster on a larger layout.
-Similarlys separate lights, signalling & detector power may be needed.

-(3) You need to keep different operating systems apart to allow each wiring circuit to do the job it should ...without unexpected interference or adding to current loading from other circuitry:

-When different electrical devices share a common power source and wires, they will inevitably interact.
+- 1) You should be careful to maintain the ability to separately trace and maintain wiring.
+As the layout grows, even though DCC itself requires relatively simple wiring and the total quantity of wires needed for track will remain relatively small, you will soon add wires for point/turnout motors, signals, lighting around the layout and operating accessories etc. Even though a single light may need only 2 wires, ten of them will need 20.
+A turnout motor may need only 3, but ten of them will need 30... and it goes on.
+Before long, you have looms of wires of various colours and it becomes a blur.
+How hard will it be to separate and work on them logically and systematically after a few months? - 2) It is important to keep the ability to simply and logically troubleshoot problems.
+It's clear from this that if they are all added to the one main supply, then not only will loading increase, it will become nearly impossible to troubleshoot.
+Imagine if a fault in a simple light that you may not notice has failed creates a short circuit that will shut down the whole layout would you ever find it?
+Therefore you should do two things.
+Create a logical set of "power districts" so you can turn off specific parts of the layout for troubleshooting and also make sure that accessories are powered by their own power supply, or via their own booster on a larger layout.
+Similarly, separate power for lights, signalling and detectors may be needed. - 3) You need to keep different operating systems apart to allow each wiring circuit to do the job it should, without unexpected interference or adding to current loading from other circuitry.
+When different - electrical devices share a common power source and wires, they will inevitably interact.
 This interaction is rarely without some form of negative effect on the performance of one or the other.
-At its simplest it is one item draining current so there is no longer enough for the other to run reliably, but it can be much more complex, and even HOW and WHERE the wires run relative to each other can make a difference... for example power structures should not be close to data, and detection systems can be very sensitive to other wiring!
-So - If you don't keep them separate, you will never be able to manage them properly!
+At its simplest, it is one item draining current so there is no longer enough for the other to run reliably, but it can be much more complex, and even how and where the wires run relative to each other can make a difference...
+For example, power structures should not be close to data, and detection systems can be very sensitive to other wiring!
+So if you don't keep them separate, you will never be able to manage them properly!

-Wires all have their own "electrical characteristics" such as resistance, capacitance, inductance etc... and when any two or more wires connect between a power source and any device, these things affect the result.

-Part of the explanation of capacitance in wiring.
-All YOU need to know is how to place run them!